 Transportation by top of the range Mercedes minicoach for a more personal experience with a maximum of 16 passengers on tour.

 Rabbies believe a small group tour with a maximum of 16 passengers really does make a big difference to your trip.
 It allows them to give you a more personal service and remain the only 5 Star operator to offer this personal guarantee.
 Touring with a maximum of 16 passengers you get more for your money, more personal attention, more time with the locals, more time off the bus, more time on the back-roads and just more of an authentic, friendly experience.
 The smaller groups allow you to meet people from all over the world and make friends for life.

 Services of a professional Rabbie's driver/guide

 Rates & Dates

-Discount Price applies to students, seniors over 60 and Children between 5 and 16.
+Discount Price applies to Children between 5 and 16.

-Rabbies regret they do not carry children under 5 years.
+We regret we do not carry children under 5 years.

 Book Online Now

 Because we believe in time off the bus and give you opportunities to take nature walks we recommend you bring suitable clothing and footwear for your tour.
 Scotland can be a wet place!!